-According to the National Fire Protection Association, an increasing number of U.S. fires are reported on the Fourth of July; two out of five of those fires are caused by fireworks-related injuries.
+According to the National Fire Protection Association, an increasing number of U.S. fires are reported on the Fourth of July; three out of five of those fires are caused by fireworks-related injuries.

 I’ll admit that as a child, the most promising time on the Fourth of July was the fascination of a lite sparkler and bottle rockets in your own backyard, but the NFPA warns against using any consumer fireworks because they can cause serious burns.
-Sparklers burn at a temperature of 2,000 degrees; recently, a five-year-old caught his shirt on fire resulting in second degree burns.
-Last year, over 11,000 were hurt handling fireworks.
+Sparklers burn at a temperature of 2,000 degrees; recently, a five-year-old caught his shirt on fire resulting in second-degree burns.
+Last year, over 11,500 were hurt handling fireworks.

 The Alliance to Stop Consumer Fireworks is a group of health and safety organizations, coordinated by NFPA, that urges the public to avoid the use of consumer fireworks and instead, to enjoy displays of fireworks conducted by trained professionals.